Part 2 of the HashMap lab

 Make sure you use the same string constant to

-object in run too.
+create a SoundEffect object in run too.

-You should be making two GLabel
+You should be making two GLabels,

-s using only constants as the parameters.
+and two SoundEffects using only constants as the parameters.

 When you run this program,